prebid/addressability-framework/mvp-spec/website-implementation.md

 #### Overview

-A Publisher delegates the signatures of the Seeds and the Root Transmission request to an *Addressable Content Server* before offering it as an inventory.
+A Publisher delegates the signatures of the Seeds and the Root Transmission request to an *Addressable Content Service* before offering it as an inventory.
 This can be an Ad Server or an extra service.
-As a reminder, a Seed is the signed aggregation of Addressable Contents with the Prebid SSO Data.
+As a reminder, a Seed is the signed association of an Addressable Content with Prebid SSO Data.

-Note that each placement has a Seed and at least one Transmission request.
+In term of relationship, each placement has a Seed and at least one Transmission request.

 ```mermaid
 flowchart